chef-training/introduction_to_testing/scene_07.md

 3
 -

-Foodcritic is a command-line application that analyzes cookbooks to verify if they adhere to a set of conventions.
+Foodcritic is a command-line application that analyzes cookbooks to verify that they adhere to a set of conventions.

 -